orionrobots/orionrobots.github.io/_posts/2021-02-19-hardware-shopping-list-2nd-ed.md

 * Bonus part - you can buy another layer for the chassis itf you are running out of space.
 [Chassis layer](https://www.aliexpress.com/item/32848304260.html)

+## Tools

+You will require a few tools for this book:

+* [Screwdrivers](https://thepihut.com/products/straight-cross-screwdriver) - I recommend at least a small Phillips head and a small flat head.
+A miniature set will help for the tiny wire connections.
+* Soldering station - a soldering iron and holder.
+Do not use a soldering iron without a holder.
+* [Solder](https://thepihut.com/products/solder-wire-60-40-rosin-core-0-5mm-0-02-diameter-50-grams) - I recommend 60/40 for a beginner.
+Lead free is good, but can be more frustrating to work with.
+* [Solder tip cleaner](https://thepihut.com/products/soldering-tip-cleaner) - to clean the soldering iron tip - the brass wool type is good.
+* A well lit working area
+* A set of Miniature metric wrenches - I love this engineer metric kit - [Metric Spanner Set](https://thepihut.com/products/engineer-combination-spanner-set-1).

 ## Links

 * Links to order: <http://packt.live/2XccaKe>